-The homework, project, hands-on exercise/Labs, and real-world case problem will be team-based.
-Detail description of these works will be provided during class.
-These works are designed to apply supply chain analysis and management functions to enterprises to solve real-world problems.
+The project will be team-based.
+Detail description will be provided during class.
+It is designed to apply supply chain analysis and management functions to enterprises to solve real-world problems.
 Evaluation of these works will be based on both the presentations and the written reports.
 In the team-based report, the student will need to identify which part of the report he/she is responsible for.
 The overall performance of the team reports and presentations will account for 50% of the student's grade, and the student's personal performance of the report and presentation will account for the other 50%.
-That means, while project/casework is team-based, the evaluation will be individual-based.
+That means, while project is team-based, the evaluation will be individual-based.